fossabot/youtube-dl-helper/readme.md

 *I have found a way to include the ffmpeg.exe in the pyinstaller executable, however I'm not entirely sure of whether I am able to distribute ffmpeg with the program.
 You can create your own exe very easily.*

+Select a release and download

-You'll first need to install the requirements.
+You'll then need to install the requirements.
 Pytube is required, but this project is using a *slightly* modified version.
 You can install it by using the command ```pip install git+https://github.com/wbnk/pytube```.
 I'd recommend using Pytube when it is properly fixed.

 You can then run ```python main.py```.

 # Creating exe

-Using pyinstaller, you can run ```pyinstaller --onefile --name ytdl-helper --add-binary 'ffmpeg.exe;pyffmpeg/static/bin/win32/ffmpeg.exe' main.py```
+Using pyinstaller, you can run ```pyinstaller --onefile --name ytdl-helper --add-binary ffmpeg.exe;pyffmpeg/static/bin/win32 main.py``` You'll need ffmpeg.exe in the directory